dossyb/bookish/README.md

 ## Planned features

-* Convert from Vue 2 to Vue 3 (uni required the app to be in Vue 2 despite it reaching EOL at the end of 2023)
+* Convert from Vue 2 to Vue 3 (uni required the app to be in Vue 2 despite it reaching EOL at the end of 2023).
-* Set placeholder image for books added without a cover
+* Set placeholder image for books added without a cover.
-* Update pathing of assets for build version
+* Update pathing of assets for build version.
-* Fix some of the responsive side panel's functionality
+* Fix some of the responsive side panel's functionality.
 * Change "Add new book" button to a plus symbol and make the text appear when hovered over.
 * Show 3 bookshelves by default regardless of number of books in books.json.
 * Apply some more animations and transitions to make everything look modern and nice.